calvinwhealton/DataVisSpecialPlots/Readme.md

 ##__Sobol' Sensitivity Analysis Radial Convergence__
 ----
 Sobol' sensitivity analysis is used for evaluating the impact of uncertain model inputs on a model output.
 The results are often divided into first-order, total-order, and second-order indices.
 Inputs with high values of the indices contribute more to the uncertainty (variance) in the output.
 These plots show the indicies visually.
-Any Sobol' sensitivity analysis that is formatted in the same way as the sample files can be used, but this function was originally developed for use with the Python package `SALib` (https://github.com/SALib/SALib)
+Any Sobol' sensitivity analysis that is formatted in the same way as the sample files can be used, but this function was originally developed for use with the Python package `SALib` (https://github.com/SALib/SALib).
+Examples of these types of plot are given in Butler (2014), although this code was not used to make these.

+Butler, M.P., P.M.
+Reed, K. Fisher-Vanden, K. Keller, T. Wagener (2014).
+Inaction and climate stabilization uncertainties lead to severe economic risks.
+Climactic Change 127:463-474

 ![Sobol Sensitivity Analysis Output](https://github.com/calvinwhealton/DataVisSpecialPlots/blob/master/SobolSensitivityRadialConvergence/plot.jpg)